haraldng/omnipaxos-website/content/en/docs/OmniPaxos/Reading and Writing.md

 title: "Reading and Writing"
 weight: 16
 toc: false
+---
----We now show how to read and write the replicated log.
+We now show how to read and write the replicated log.
 The replicated log is *append-only*.
 To append an entry we call the following:

 ```rust,edition2018,no_run,noplaypen
 let write_entry = KeyValue { key: String::from("a"), value: 123 };